Creating a digital experience for students and members to enhance their French language and culture journey

 Iterations

-The main iterations to the design that I would do are as follows:
+The main iterations to the design that I would do are:

 • Split the payment page up into 2 pages, users felt overwhelmed by the long checkout page

-• Make the basket larger on the library page
+• Make the basket icon larger on the library page and add a better indication that a book was added

 • After the placement test show the user the class that matches their level